 - CMOS imaging technologies and analog overview

-- Analog to digital converters
+- Analog to digital converters and semiconductor devices

 Professional certificates are available at every degree level and, in fact, some may not require a degree at all.
 Colleges, universities and professional societies and associations offer online and on-campus classes for working professionals.
 Many certificate programs are self-paced and require completion of three to eight intensive courses.
-Certificates include:
+Relevant certificates include:

 - Analog circuit design